How to Carve a Decoy Duck

 Wood and tools are the life's blood of woodworking.
 Starting out in woodworking requires the gathering of the proper tool needed to complete a specific project.
 As you advance in experience, your tool collecting will continue, as your skill grows, so will the requirement of your collection.

-There are numerous styles of saws, with the primary function of removing material from a larger piece and leaving a more useful or desired piece for construction.
+There are numerous type and styles of saws, with the primary function of removing material from a larger piece of wood and leaving a more useful or desired piece for construction.

 Today almost all furniture is mass produced to meet the broadest tastes and the lowest price.
 As a backlash against that trend people are taking up the tools and trying to develop the skills to create quality pieces of their own.
 Some of these people become accomplished hobbyists, some are able to sustain small woodworking businesses, and many just muddle along while keeping their day jobs.
 Cabinetry and Furniture making attracts those who share a passion for creatively producing objects from raw materials.
 They use imagination and problem-solving techniques, along with the skill of their hands to build, repair, and replicate custom pieces and objects that can last for generations.